webman-php/webman-manual/resource/doc/en/db/redis.md

 # Redis

-By default, webman's redis component uses [illuminate/redis](https://github.com/illuminate/redis), which is the Redis library for Laravel, and its usage is the same as Laravel.
+webman's redis component uses [illuminate/redis](https://github.com/illuminate/redis) by default, which is the redis library for Laravel, and its usage is the same as Laravel.

-Before using `illuminate/redis`, you must install the Redis extension for `php-cli`.
+Before using `illuminate/redis`, you must install the redis extension for `php-cli`.

 > **Note**
-> Use the command `php -m | grep redis` to check if the `php-cli` has the Redis extension installed.
-Note: Even if you have installed the Redis extension in `php-fpm`, it does not mean that you can use it in `php-cli` because `php-cli` and `php-fpm` are different applications and may use different `php.ini` configurations.
-Use the command `php --ini` to check which `php.ini` configuration file your `php-cli` is using.
+> Use the command `php -m | grep redis` to check if the redis extension is installed for `php-cli`.
+Note: even if you have installed the redis extension for `php-fpm`, it does not mean that you can use it for `php-cli`, because `php-cli` and `php-fpm` are different applications and may use different `php.ini` configurations.
+Use the command `php --ini` to check which `php.ini` configuration file is used by your `php-cli`.

 ## Installation